Boston Brown Bread

 Original 1896 Text

-Boston Brown Bread 1 cup rye-meal.
-1 cup granulated corn-meal.
-1 cup Graham flour. ¾ tablespoon soda.
-1 teaspoon salt. ¾ cup molasses.
-2 cups sour milk, or 1¾ cups sweet milk or water.
-Mix and sift dry ingredients, add molasses and milk, stir until well mixed, turn into a well-buttered mould, and steam three and one-half hours.
+1 cup rye-meal 1 cup granulated corn-meal 1 cup Graham flour 2 cups, or 1¾ cups sour milk, or sweet milk or water ¾ tablespoon soda 1 teaspoon salt ¾ cup molasses Mix and sift dry ingredients, add molasses and milk, stir until well mixed, turn into a well-buttered mould, and steam three and one-half hours.
 The cover should be buttered before being placed on mould, and then tied down with string; otherwise the bread in rising might force off cover.
 Mould should never be filled more than two-thirds full.
-A melon-mould or one-pound baking-powder boxes make the most attractive-shaped loaves, but a five-pound lard pail answers the purpose.
+A melon-mould or one-pound baking powder boxes make the most attractive-shaped loaves, but a five-pound lard pail answers the purpose.
 For steaming, place mould on a trivet in kettle containing boiling water, allowing water to come half-way up around mould, cover closely, and steam, adding, as needed, more boiling water.